 Victrex is leading a consortium of companies and institutions and was awarded funding from the UK's agency for innovation, Innovate UK, in 2016 to carry out intensive pioneering research and development to advance AM technologies, in particular high-temperature, affordable polymer composites for AM aerospace applications.
 The other members of the consortium are Airbus Group Innovations, EOS, University of Exeter Centre for Additive Layer Manufacturing (CALM), E3D-Online, HiETA Technologies, South West Metal Finishing, and 3T-RPD.

 The new VICTREX PAEK filament and powder tie in with technologies developed by other members of this Innovate UK project.
 EOS has recently released a new automation-ready manufacturing platform for laser sintering of plastic parts on an industrial scale (EOS P 500) with the capability to print high-performance polymers at high temperatures.
 Selected materials of the consortium are evaluated at EOS R&D facilities for processability on current EOS systems as well as for use with the EOS P 500 platforms.
-Victrex is planning to continue pre-commercial testing of a new PAEK filament product in conjunction with consortium partner E3D, who has recently commercially released a new water-cooled filament extruder head especially optimised for this new PAEK filament.
+Victrex is planning to continue pre-commercial testing of a new PAEK filament product in conjunction with consortium partner E3D, who has recently commercially released a new water-cooled filament extruder head especially optimized for this new PAEK filament.

 Victrex has more than 35 years of knowledge in developing and applying novel PAEK/PEEK* polymer based solutions spanning polymers, forms and parts in selected areas.
 The lightweight, high-strength PEEK polymer uniquely supports a combination of multiple requirements as it provides high resistance to wear, high temperatures, fatigue and aggressive fluids/chemicals, and together these properties can contribute to more design freedom and cost-efficient production.